tchakabam/bushpath-proxy/README.md

 ## C library and command line tool that emulates network bandwidth and latency for HTTP clients.

+# Intro

+Bushpath's typical job is to be put between an HTTP client (for example a media player) and some kind of server or CDN.
+Then specific bandwidth and latency scenarios can be emulated for the client to see a specific network behavior.

+## TODO:
+- Runtime configuration
+- Library-only mode
+- Tests

 # Setup

 You need: